 The Exposure Draft also proposes guidance on how to account for modifications of contracts.
-In particular, the Exposure Draft states that the accounting may differ asset or a liability (and any related income, expenses or changes in equity) must be sufficient to justify the costs of providing that information.
+In particular, the Exposure Draft states that the accounting may differ depending on whether the rights and obligations that are added by a modification of a contract are distinct from those created by the original terms of the contract.